stews-io/music-dataset-assistant/assets/generated/musicDiscography-system-prompt.md

 interface GptDiscographySingles {
   // the complete list, with zero omissions, of every single title in the artist's discography
   discographySingles: Array<string>;
 }

-interface GptDiscographyNotableWorks {
-  // the complete list, with zero omissions, of every notable work title in the artist's discography
-  discographyNotableWorks: Array<string>;
-}
 ```